jvespalec/gis-projects/README.md

 **Challenges:**
 - Label positioning relative to points of interest:
-  - Too far → unclear which feature it belonged to
+  - Too far away, so it was unclear which feature it belonged to
-  - Too close → cluttered or overlapping other features
+  - Too close, so it looked cluttered or was overlapping other features
-  - On top of lines → letters became difficult to read
+  - On top of lines, so letters became difficult to read

 ---